Newmachar United F.C.

 Newmachar United Junior Football Club are a Scottish football club from the village of Newmachar, Aberdeenshire.
+The club currrently plays in the North of Scotland Football League.
 They became members of the Scottish Junior Football Association in 2010, finishing as runners-up in their maiden season in North Second Division.
 The club formed in 1987 as an Amateur team and still retain a side in the Aberdeenshire Amateur Football Association.
 Based at Charles Gordon Park, the club colours are red and black.